 University of Amsterdam and a research fellow at the Tinbergen Institute.
 I am interested in behavioural economics and empirical microeconomics.
-Most of my research uses lab and field experiments.
+In my work I use lab and field experiments as well as survey data.

 Do people react to setbacks and successes in a way that leads to more failure or success in the future?